5 Reasons to Rest

-- Even if you love your social mission and have an amazing team, there’s a good chance you’re investing a lot of your time and energy in people, which require energy.
+- Even if you love your social mission and have an amazing team, there’s a good chance you’re investing a lot of your time and energy in people, which requires energy.
 Likely, you’re doing tasks that aren’t your natural gifting.
 It causes fatigue.
 It lowers your vibe.
 Resting restores you and increases your vibe so you can continue to be the joyful, positive influence your team needs.

 - Use the other side of your brain.
-Even if you thrive in the analytical and methodical left-brain, you do have a creative, artistic right-brain that needs to function.
+Even if you thrive in the analytical and methodical left brain, you do have a creative, artistic right brain that needs to function.
 Alternatively, if you’re super creative, the right side of your brain desires some order in your life.
 Rest, being away from the same thing, helps you engage the other side.

 - Brain fog is real.
 When we just keep going, we add more and more and more.
 Our brain literally gets inflamed.
 It swells.
-Rest literally settles the chemicals in our brain and we feel better.
+Rest literally settles the chemicals in our brains and we feel better.

 - Being away from the norm scrambles your brain!
 Rest fills it with new sights and sounds and feelings.
 It raises your vibe and makes you feel better.

 - Rest is a major part of every spiritual practice I know.